 - 2.23.
+Even as a rural Parish, Lower

+Beeding benefits from a range of

+community facilities.
+This includes,

+a Village Hall, cricket and football

+pitches, a tennis club, a Primary

+School, a children's playground, a

+Church, three Public Houses and

+garden allotments.

-Even as a rural Parish, Lower Beeding benefits from a range of community facilities.
-This includes, a Village Hall, cricket and football pitches, a tennis club, a Primary School, a children's playground, a Church, three Public Houses and garden allotments. - 2.24.
-Lower Beeding Village Hall is used by several community groups including: Rainbows, Brownies, Guides and the Lower Beeding and Handcross Junior
+- 2.24.
+Lower Beeding Village Hall is used by several community groups including:

-Football Club.
+Rainbows, Brownies, Guides and the Lower Beeding and Handcross Junior Football Club.
 Cricket matches take place on the green from May to September, including the local Crabtree Cavaliers' Team.

-- 2.25.
-The Lower Beeding Horticulture Society are very active and organise a yearly plant sale, two annual shows, quiz nights and numerous guest lectures throughout the year.
-Other regular activities held at the Hall include: Zumba classes, Ballroom Dancing and Ballet for under 10's. - 2.26.
+- 2.26.
 Horsham Quilters, dog training classes and Horsham Historic Preservation Society also use the community space. - 2.27.
 Holy Trinity Church opens the church room to the public, and provides a weekly Bumps, Babies and Toddlers Group meeting, monthly Thursday Club gatherings, and numerous coffee mornings for the Parish.